Making The Difficult Decision To File For Divorce

 If you are contemplating a divorce or believe your spouse is heading in that direction, take some time to reflect before charging ahead.
 Gain a higher perspective for a moment.
-Consider carefully your next step and how you will approach it.
+Carefully consider your next step and how you will approach it.
 We will listen to you, walk you through the process, explain how the law applies to your situation and represent you during your case.
-We will be there for you during the process of divorce and, if needed, the things that must be handled after it.
+Our legal team will be there for you during the process of divorce and, if needed, the things that must be handled after it.
 You are the one who will live the journey and continue on after the process is completed.

-In the roller coaster of emotions (be they anger, sadness or whatever), it is easy to lose perspective, and it can be easy to be driven and controlled by those emotions.
+In the roller coaster of emotions (be they anger, sadness or something else), it is easy to lose perspective and it can be easy to be driven and controlled by those emotions.
 Your attorneys will not be so emotionally invested … and that is a good thing.
-You need someone to provide guidance in the tempest who is not subject to being tossed about by the wind and the waves.
+You need someone to provide you guidance in the tempest, someone who is not subject to being tossed about by the wind and the waves.

 We do not control the law, and we do not control the final decisions that are made in the process.
-Unless you can reach a settlement position with your spouse or ex-spouse, the ultimate decisions will be made by a judge.
+Unless you can reach a settlement position with your spouse or former spouse, the ultimate decisions will be made by a judge.
 We believe that settlement is the first and best option.
 (If you have not read the higher perspective link above, now would be a good time.)
-Settlement puts you in more control of your destiny than leaving the decisions up to the judge.
-Settlement allows you and your spouse/ex-spouse to complete the divorce (or post judgment matter) while remaining civil.
+A settlement puts you in more control of your destiny than leaving the decisions up to the judge.
+A settlement allows you and your spouse/former spouse to complete the divorce (or post-judgment matter) while remaining civil.

-We do not just dabble in Family Law.
-Family Law is our main area of practice.
+We do not just dabble in family law.
+Family law is our main area of practice.